rickrizzo/Project4/CribSheet.md

 t = actual burst time

 ##Multi Threading
-pthread_create()
+- pthread_create()
   - creates a new thread
   - passed four parameters, a thread ID, an attribute (typically null), a function to execute, and any arguments
-- returns 0 for success, and various other codes on error pthread_join()
+  - returns 0 for success, and various other codes on error
+- pthread_join()
   - make calling thread wait until specified thread terminates
   - passed two arguments, the thread and the value (typically null)
   - returns 0 on success, or other value on error

+####BEWARE STATICALLY ALLOCATED VARIABLES

 ##Memory
 1 Kilobyte = 1024 Bytes